 Even if you have to adhere to a dress code, uniform, or school clothes you can still showcase your uniqueness with a nice watch.

-The mainstream appeal of watch brands like Swatch breathed new life into the industry and made colorful and more low-cost options available to become accessories as much as time-keeping devices.
+The mainstream appeal of watch brands like Swatch breathed new life into the industry after the Quartz Crisis and made colorful and more low-cost options available to become accessories as much as time-keeping devices.

 There are loads of ways a watch can inject some personality into your outfit: